Business Management

 Learning Outcomes:

-Upon completing this course, students are familiar with the principles, concepts, and tools to empower employees in the agile and digital contexts of organization development and know how to apply them in a target-oriented way.
+Upon completing this course, alumni are familiar with the principles, concepts, and tools to empower employees in the agile and digital contexts of organization development and know how to apply them in a target-oriented way.
 Moreover, they understand the necessity, impact, and interplay of these elements for developing agile and digital organizations.
 They have developed their willingness and ability to change, willingness and ability to learn, systemic thinking, decision-making and problem-solving skills, goal orientation, resilience, and stress management, as well as their assessment skills.

 Superior module: